11th Airborne Division Artillery

 The 11th Airborne Division Artillery is an inactive field artillery unit of the United States Army.
 The unit served with the 11th Airborne Division in the Pacific Theater during World War II, in Germany and the United States during the early Cold War before inactivating in 1958.
-Reactivated from 1963-65, the unit tested the air mobility concepts at Fort Benning, Georgia, before inactivating again.
+Reactivated from 1963 to 1965, the unit tested the air mobility concepts at Fort Benning, Georgia, before inactivating again.